eldray/alx-higher_level_programming/0x00-python-hello_world/README.md

-TThis project is centered on the basic knowledge in Python, running shell scrips and some C codes.
+This project is centered on the basic knowledge in Python, running shell scripts and some C codes.